Francesco I, King of the Two Sicilies

 Francesco’s father Ferdinando I, King of the Two Sicilies; Credit – Wikipedia

 Francesco’s father Ferdinando was deposed twice from his thrones: once by the revolutionary Parthenopean Republic for six months in 1799 and again by Napoleon in 1805.
-In February 1806, Ferdinando, Maria Carolina, and their family was forced to flee to the island of Sicily, which was still in their control, where they lived in the Royal Palace of Palermo under British protection.
-However, the government of Sicily was a feudal type and the British insisted on a government more similar to the British one.
+In February 1806, Ferdinando, Maria Carolina, and their family were forced to flee to the island of Sicily, which was still in their control, where they lived in the Royal Palace of Palermo under British protection.
+However, the government of Sicily was a feudal type, and the British insisted on a government more similar to the British one.
 In 1813, Ferdinando essentially but not officially abdicated and Francesco was appointed regent.
 At the insistence of the British, who were becoming more and more adverse to Maria Carolina, she was forced to leave Sicily.
 She returned to her home in Austria where she died from a stroke, aged 62, on September 8, 1814.

 Less than three months after the death of his mother Maria Carolina, Francesco’s father Ferdinand married again to Lucia Migliaccio, Duchess of Floridia.
 The marriage caused a considerable scandal.
 Francesco had tried to dissuade his father from marrying Lucia, and always intensely disliked her.
 In 1816, after Ferdinando abolished the constitution of the Kingdom of Sicily, the two kingdoms, Naples and Sicily, were united into the Kingdom of the Two Sicilies.
-For the next four years, Ferdinand reigned as an absolute monarch and there were no constitutional reforms.
+For the next four years, Ferdinand reigned as an absolute monarch, and there were no constitutional reforms.
 In 1820, a revolt broke out in Sicily and riots occurred in Naples.
 Ferdinando was forced to sign a constitution and appoint his son Francesco as regent of Sicily.
 This only lasted until March 1821, when Austrian troops friendly to Ferdinando occupied Naples.
 Ferdinando was re-established as an absolute monarch and the constitution was withdrawn.
 Ferdinando died from a stroke on January 4, 1825, at the age of 73 and his son Francesco became King of the Two Sicilies.

 Francesco I, King of the Two Sicilies, 1829; Credit – Wikipedia

 After his father’s death, Francesco expelled his stepmother Lucia Migliaccio, Duchess of Floridia from the royal court.
 When Lucia died in 1826, noticeably missing from her funeral were Francesco and members of the royal family of the Two Sicilies.
 Francesco wanted to demonstrate once and for all the true feelings he had for Lucia.
 As king, Francesco followed conservative policies.
-He was content to leave the running of the government in the hands of his favorites and advisers.
+He was content to leave the government in the hands of his favorites and advisers.
 During Francesco’s reign, the Carbonari, an informal network of secret revolutionary societies, grew stronger especially in eastern Sicily and in the Italian mainland part of the kingdom.
 In Sicily, smuggling and corruption flourished.
 Numerous crimes were committed by private armed gangs in the service of nobles and large landowners, from which the Cosa Nostra, also known as the Sicilian Mafia, later developed.
 Francesco’s major success was having the Austrian occupation force withdrawn, relieving a large financial burden on the treasury.

 Coat of arms of the House of Bourbon-Two Sicilies on the entrance to the royal crypt; Credit – Di Giuseppe Guida – Flickr: Basilica di Santa Chiara., CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=20267754